 In order to respond with maximum effectiveness, you are going to need to get a detailed understanding of exactly what occurred.
 This means finding out how the hackers got into your system, which areas of your network were compromised, which data may have been nicked and who else may have been affected by the whole thing.
 This can be a lengthy process.
 If you want to wrap things up quickly, then we recommend you get onto the phone to the local state police computer crimes department and have them complete a thorough analysis of what happened.

 If you’ve planned ahead and put a specific strategy in place then your insurance may provide a specialist attorney and cover the costs.
 If not, you need to hire one as soon as humanly possible.
 The reason for this is, you have a responsibility to your clients and customers, as well as an urgent need to protect yourself.
-One of the things the law requires you to do is notify anyone that may have had information about them stolen in an attack, so make sure you fulfill your legal obligations.
+One of the things the law requires you to do is notify anyone that may have had information about them stolen in an attack, so make sure you fullfill your legal obligations.

 Your reputation is now on the line and so the way in which you now handle the situation is going to have a huge affect on your company’s future.
 As such, make sure you are as open, honest and detailed as possible with those who may have been affected by the hack.
 This means employees, contractors, suppliers, clients and customers.
 This means telling them what happened and what you are doing to solve the problem.
 The cost of rebuilding a reputation, coupled with the monetary losses suffered, could cripple you, so make sure you concentrate on maintaining the relationships you have built.

 When it comes to limiting the cost of the damage done, you are going to need to act quickly and accept the costs incurred.
 This means getting rid of the infected computers, shutting down your network, restoring your data with clean backups, reformatting certain systems so they secure or starting afresh.
 You may also have to work with IT support companies and software manufacturers to patch the flaw that allowed hackers in to start with.
-Wherever they got in to make sure you rebuild bigger, better and stronger than before.Thanks for reading! ?
-If you enjoyed this article, please save it to Pinterest by clicking the 'save' button on any image.
+Wherever they got in to make sure you rebuild bigger, better and stronger than before.